ArtemNA/form/README.md

-then open one tab with discord.com/app and open channel u want, open console (cntr+shift+i) and paste next code with the replacement of the line you received from the form(second line)
+then open one tab with discord.com/app and open channel u want, open console (cntr+shift+i) and paste next code with the replacement of the line you received from the form(second line).
+Press ENTER

 ```
 var last=[]